 The expenditure impact of this bill on local school districts is undetermined.
-However, we expect the local school districts savings will be based on the resulting reduction in the number of students, teachers, and schools, which likely will be significantly less than the estimated amount of reallocated state per pupil funding.
-Assuming the students utilizing the scholarships are spread throughout the State, each school district would see only a reduction in the variable costs per student.
-Over time, school districts may be able to consolidate classrooms and schools, but this will take longer to put into place.
+We expect local school districts' savings will be based on the resulting reduction in the number of teachers and schools, which likely will be significantly less than the estimated amount of reallocated state per pupil funding.
+The bill mandates that utilization of the EOESA program is limited to 5 percent of all eligible students for the 2020-2021 school year and 10 percent of eligible students for the 2021-2022 school year.
+Given an estimated 20 students per teacher in core curriculum classrooms, a reduction of 1 or 2 students per class will not likely enable school districts to eliminate classes or result in significant savings for school districts.
+Assuming the students utilizing the scholarships are spread throughout the State, each school district would see only a reduction in some variable costs per student.
+Over time, school districts may be able to reduce the number of teachers and consolidate classrooms and schools, but this will take longer to implement.

-The local school district revenue reduction of this bill corresponds to the state expenditures that are reallocated to the grant programs.
-We anticipate a maximum reduction of \$243,078,775 in local school district revenues from reallocated state funding of shared expenses per pupil in School Year 2020-2021.
-For School Year 2021-2022, up to \$511,621,350 could be reallocated from state funding of shared expenses per pupil and result in local school district revenue reductions.
+The local school district revenue reduction from this bill corresponds to the state expenditures that are reallocated to the grant programs.
+We anticipate a maximum reduction of \$222,577,900 in local school district revenues from reallocated state funding of shared expenses per pupil in School Year 2020-2021.
+For School Year 2021-2022, up to \$457,169,000 could be reallocated from state funding of shared expenses per pupil and result in local school district revenue reductions.
 The local school district revenue impact from reduced state per pupil funding when the program becomes unlimited in School Year 2022-2023 is undetermined as we believe that any forecast of the number of parents and students choosing to participate in the EOESA program in School Year 2020-2021 would be premature, given the significant structural changes in education opportunities proposed by this legislation.
 Information gleaned during the first two years of operation would provide a better understanding of parental demand for the proposed program and the resulting revenue impact on the school districts.